decodelabs/enlighten/README.md

 ## Usage
 Enlighten uses the PHP tokenizer extension which requires the full source from file (including <code>&lt;?php</code> open tag).

+It is effectively a more thorough version of <code>highlight_string</code> and <code>highlight_file</code> - grammar is properly wrapped and name entities are parsed according to their surrounding tokens to work out what _type_ they are (function name, class name, etc, etc).

+Enlighten also offers the ability to extract certain portions of the code and focus on a specific line.
+Line numbers are included in the output HTML to aid in readability.

 ```php
 use DecodeLabs\Enlighten\Highlighter;